gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

-Now as we about know the number of unique categories present in each of the categorical variable, it is important to see what are these unique category values in each of them.
+Now since we know the number of unique categories present in each of the categorical variable, it is important to see what are these unique category values in each of them.

 ```python